sandstreamdev/std/date/fromMinutes.md

 # fromMinutes

-Converts given minute count to milliseconds.
+Converts the given minute count to milliseconds.

 ## Type signature